Fahad-Md-Kamal/Fiber-Blogs/README.md

 }
 ```

+> I am planning to seperate model validation and model representation layer seperated from application and database layer.
+Since, I belive, application layer's responsibility is to implement business logic and database layer's responsibility is to communicate data.
+>
+> Dto's for validation and representation layer.
+>
+> models for database layer.
+>
+> Controller / Utils / helpers for business layer.

-Add a file `users/dtos/userDtos.go` that will be used to validate user's request and return API response
+Add a file `users/dtos/userDtos.go` that will be used to validate user's request and return API response.

 ```go
 package dtos